FelipePAugusto/FelipePAugusto/README.md

 :mortar_board: I am graduated in Information Systems, master in education, postgraduate in Project Management PMI (Project Management Institute).

-I also love **UX Design** too :heart_eyes:.
-I like to create beautiful interfaces to provide the user with a great experience.
-Currently, to create prototypes I use **Figma**.
+I also love work with **Serverless AWS** too :heart_eyes:.
+I like to create beautiful structures serverless to provide the user with a great experience in your application.
+Currently, to create services in cloud(AWS/Azure/GCP) I use **Serverless Framework**.

-I have also worked with **C#**, **SQL Server**, **PHP**, **MySQL** and others.
+I have also worked with **NodeJS**, **Python**, **Java**, **Go** and others.
 I like project architecture, writing clean code and applying good practices.

 The only certainty I have is that learning is an endless road and I want to stay on it.
-So, I love technology, coffee and applying knowledge to solve problems, **create solutions and impact lives**. :purple_heart:
+So, I love technology, be happy and applying knowledge to solve problems, **create solutions and impact lives**. :purple_heart: